riasharma0902/BMEN-600-Project/README.md

 # Biomedical Problem

-This project would allow for improving the efficiency of diagnoses by streamlining how the combination of certain treatments for Wilms' tumour among paediatric patients in different stages.
+This project would allow for the improvement of the efficiency of diagnosis by streamlining how the combination of certain treatments for Wilms' tumour among paediatric patients in different stages interact with one another to enhance the efficacy and quality of treatment for more personalized care.

 # Possible RQ